CONSENSUS AVG

 Why did J.P.
 Morgan raise their gold forecast by $1,200?

 J.P.
 Morgan cited three primary factors: (1) accelerating central bank gold purchases, particularly from emerging market central banks adding 250+ tonnes in Q4 2025, (2) persistent inflation concerns despite Fed rate cuts, and (3) elevated geopolitical risk premiums from ongoing conflicts.
 The $1,200 upgrade magnitude suggests J.P.
 Morgan believes these factors will have a larger-than-expected impact on gold prices.
+Note: the prior target (~$5,100) was a Q4 2026 average forecast, while the new $6,300 is a year-end target—different forecast types.

 What is a forecast cascade?